arhat-dev/dukkha/README.md

   - This is the way we make YAML files Makefiles, have a look at [arhat-dev/rs][rs] to familiar yourself with rendering suffix if you're not.
   - Renderers like `http`, `env`, `file`, `template` ... are available in dukkha as built-in renderers, see [docs/renderers](./docs/renderers) for more details.

-- Available as a cli for custom content rendering, run `dukkha render` over your own yaml docs using rendering suffix
+- Available as a cli for custom content rendering, run `dukkha render` over your own yaml docs using rendering suffix.

 ### Task Execution Features